 This is an online module available to Specialist Practitioners working across the health and social care sectors or people working in a specialist area who wish to enhance their role within their field through examining policies and frameworks and through contributing to practice development by audit.

-This module has a particular focus on measuring and auditing clinical practice.
-Training and education that is provided within this module should enable the practitioner to develop their competence and confidence to deal positively with a range of different aspects within their specialist role and support them as they work within the dynamic and challenging health and social care climate.
+The module has a particular focus on quality monitoring through audit of clinical practice.
+The module will enable the practitioner to develop their competence and confidence to deal positively with a range of different aspects within their specialist role and support their role in practice and service development within the context of a dynamic and challenging health and social care work setting.

 This course is worth...